HiroshiFHK/portfolio/Nodejs/node-store-api/README.md

 <p>
 Here is a API that simulates a store, with products, users, authentications and databases.

-Usado: express, mongoose, jwt, guid, md5, nodemon, mongodb, azure storage, postman and studio 3T.
+Used: express, mongoose, jwt, guid, md5, nodemon, mongodb, azure storage, postman and studio 3T.
 </p>

 -------------------------------------------------------------------